Britain's health service, its pride and worry, dominates election

 Undaunted, Labour fired back that "the NHS as you know it cannot survive another five years" of Cameron.

-The health service has always been an emotive issue in British politics; former Chancellor Nigel Lawson described it as "the closest thing the English have to a religion."
+The health service has always been an emotive issue in British politics; former finance minister Nigel Lawson described it as "the closest thing the English have to a religion."
 But some feel the claims and counter-claims are getting in the way of any real resolution.

 "It feels like it's a political football and the truth gets obscured," said Kate Nash, a nurse with 27 years of experience who oversees an acute admissions ward at St Thomas's Hospital in central London, across the Thames from the Houses of Parliament.